firedrakeproject/firedrake/docs/source/parallelism.rst

 subcommunicators, each of which we refer to as an ensemble member.
 Within each ensemble member, existing Firedrake functionality allows us to specify the FE problem solves which use spatial parallelism across the subcommunicator in the usual way.
+Another set of subcommunicators then allow communication between ensemble members.

 .. figure:: images/ensemble.svg
   :align: center